 “Okay, so we just have to divvy up the personal property, and then we’re done,” Linda’s lawyer, Marjorie, said to her client, as she looked through the latest draft of Linda’s divorce papers.

 ”That part is going to be tough,” Linda said, running a hand through her thick brown hair.
 “We’ve been together since college.
-You can accumulate a lot of stuff over twenty-five years, and it gets hard what belongs to whom.”
+You can accumulate a lot of stuff over twenty-five years, and it gets hard figuring out what belongs to whom.”

 ”Well, I think it’s safe to say we’ll only be looking at the big-ticket items—cars, furniture, artwork, appliances, that sort of thing.
 Sometimes people get really possessive over things like their kitchen knives or their bath towels, but this usually goes smoothly.”

 ”I don’t know, Marjorie.
 Bill gets weirdly sentimental about the strangest things.
 I can’t help but feel that there’s going to be something he wants that he should have no business needing but he’s going to want it because of some emotional attachment.”